MaxFishman/ICOM-FINAL-2025/README.md

 ## 📅 Due: April 30th / May 7th

 ## 🧠 GOAL:
-Create a fully functional, **five-page website/app** that showcases your complete knowledge of HTML, CSS, JavaScript, Wordpress, while utilizing best-practice SEO and Analytics techniques — they will include advanced formatting, styling, and embedded content.
+Create a fully functional, **five-page website/app** that showcases your complete knowledge of HTML, CSS, JavaScript, Wordpress, while utilizing best-practice SEO and Analytics techniques — your site will include proper formatting, styling, and embedded content.
 This project will simulate what its like building a real-world site with rich media, user inputted contact functionality, best practice code structure, accessibility, SEO, and analytics integration.

 ---